Th3red/zenAnime/README.md

+# Anime Zen
+Website that displays Anime Image with a zen quote
+-
+-
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.